Letter From Congressman Tim Ryan to U.S. Department of Veterans Affairs Eric K. Shinseki:

 The Veterans Stress Project is determined to make a difference.
 It offers returning vets free or low-cost sessions using Energy Psychology, a method which many therapists and coaches are using to help veterans with PTSD to get their lives back.
 To see a video of vets using EFT, the most widely-used Energy Psychology method, visit this page for several examples and information.

-The Iraq Vets Stress Project is an initiative of the National Institute for Integrative Healthcare, a nonprofit research and teaching institution not affiliated with the government or any religious group.
-NIIH studies a group of therapies called Energy Psychology, which have a proven track record in releasing emotional trauma.
-You can click here to read the story of a Vietnam vet with PTSD who had not been helped by years of conventional therapy, but whose symptoms disappeared dramatically and quickly after treatment with Energy Psychology.
+The Veterans Stress Project is an initiative of the National Institute for Integrative Healthcare (NIIH), a nonprofit research and teaching institution not affiliated with the government or any religious group.
+NIIH has conducted many scientific studies of EFT, and they khow that PTSD symptoms are reduced or eliminated in about 86% of veterans who go through the Veterans Stress Project program.
+You can click here to read the story of a Vietnam vet with PTSD who had not been helped by years of conventional therapy, but whose symptoms disappeared dramatically and quickly after treatment with EFT.